Cat-Lips/GodotSharp.SourceGenerators/README.md

   * (Automagically triggers nested changes for Resource and Resource[])
 * `InputMap` class attribute:
   * Provides strongly typed access to input actions defined in godot.project
+  * NEW: Attribute option to replace StringName with your own custom object/handler
 * `LayerNames` class attribute:
   * Provide strongly typed access to layer names defined in godot.project
 * NEW: `Autoload`/`AutoloadRename` class attribute: